thessrb/meetup/README.md

    members there.
 2. Fork the repository and create a pull request asking to become a member.
+* Visit http://git.io/thessrb and click "Watch" to start receiving notifications in your personal GitHub account.
+Whenever we announce a new meetup we create a pull request that has all the details.

 * Follow some core members on Twitter ([@arcandros](https://twitter.com/arcandros), [@amiridis](https://twitter.com/amiridis),